 Age and gender of a child under 18, or

-Gender or marital status of a parent or parents.
+Gender or marital status of a parent or parents

 The NC BoS CoC will work with providers to ensure placement efforts are coordinated to avoid involuntary family separation.
 Any person who believes that they or a family member has experienced involuntary family separation may report the issue to CoC staff at bos@ncceh.org.
 The CoC will investigate the claim and take remedial action when appropriate.